Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Natural gradient adaptation and implicit regularization

+We now categorize the implicit bias of the natural adaptive laws of the previous section.
+The proof technique exploits a continuous-time generalization of a recent technique due to~\citet{azizan_1} and~\citet{azizan_2}.
+This proof of implicit regularization exactly categorizes the parameter vectors found by adaptive control algorithms.
+By taking $\psi(\cdot) = \frac{1}{2}\norm{\cdot}_2^2$, it recovers a result for the standard Euclidean setting.
+Towards this end, define the interpolating set

-i.e., (\ref{set:A}) contains only parameters that interpolate the dynamics $f(\bx(t), \ba, t)$ along the entire trajectory.
-We are now in a position to state the following proposition. \begin{prop} Consider the natural gradient-like adaptation law for a linearly parameterized dynamics
+(\ref{set:A}) contains only parameters that interpolate the unknown dynamics $\bff(\bx(t), \ba, t)$ along the entire trajectory.
+We are now in a position to state the following proposition. \begin{prop} Consider the natural velocity gradient algorithm